semaphoreci/docs/docs/account-management/billing-overview.md

 - **Seats** - the cost of additional team members using Semaphore
 - **Add-ons** - additional features or services offered by Semaphore Cloud (e.g. priority support, a dedicated cache server)

-You can monitor your monthly spending at any time on the billing page within the app.
+You can monitor your monthly spending at any time on the Plans & Billing page within the app.
 Please note that spending data may take up to 24 hours to update.

 ### Machine Time